Singapore-based open finance startup Finantier gets backing from Y Combinator – TechCrunch

 Being “underbanked” doesn’t mean that someone lacks access to financial services.
 Instead, it often means they don’t have traditional bank accounts or credit cards.
 But in markets like Indonesia, many still use digital wallets or e-commerce platforms, creating alternative sources of user data that can help them secure working capital and other financial tools.
 Finantier, a Singapore-based open finance startup, wants to streamline that data with a single API that gives financial services access to user data, with their consent.
-It also includes machine learning-based analytics to enable credit scoring and KYC verifications.
+It also includes machine-learning-based analytics to enable credit scoring and KYC verifications.

 Currently in beta mode with more than 20 clients, Finantier is busy getting ready to officially launch.
 It announced today that it has been accepted into Y Combinator’s Winter 2021 startup batch.
-The startup also also recently raised an undisclosed amount of pre-seed funding led by East Ventures, with participation from AC Ventures, Genesia Ventures, Two Culture Capital and other investors.
+The startup also recently raised an undisclosed amount of pre-seed funding led by East Ventures, with participation from AC Ventures, Genesia Ventures, Two Culture Capital and other investors.

 Finantier was founded earlier this year by Diego Rojas, Keng Low and Edwin Kusuma, all of whom have experience building products for fintech companies, with the mission of enabling open finance in emerging markets.